ghimiredhikura/OCSPruner/README.md

 ### 🔹 Preparing ImageNet Dataset

 1. Download the **ImageNet ILSVRC 2012** dataset from the official [ImageNet website](https://www.image-net.org/).
 2. Extract the dataset into a folder, e.g., `D:/ImageNet/`.
-Your folder structure should look like:
 3. Update the dataset path in `main_imagenet.py`:

 ```python